dret/webconcepts/concepts/link-relation/glossary.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/glossary"
 title:         "Link Relation: glossary"
+concept-name:  Link Relation
+concept-value: glossary
 description: "Refers to a document providing a glossary of terms that pertain to the current document."
 ---